onionshare/onionshare/.github/ISSUE_TEMPLATE/feature.md

 name: Feature request
 about: Use this form to submit a suggestion about a feature you think OnionShare should have.
 ---
+- [ ] I have already searched the issue queue for my feature request

 ## Your feature idea